Henry Garnet: Execution

 Garnet highlighted the date of his execution, 3 May, the Feast of the Cross, and reaffirmed his innocence.
 He defended Anne Vaux against claims that their relationship had been inappropriate.
 He then prayed at the base of the ladder, disrobed down to his long, sewn-up shirt, "that the wind might not blow it up", and mounted the ladder.
 He ignored a Protestant minister who came forward, replying to an objectionable member of the audience that he "ever meant to die a true but perfect Catholic".
-Bishop Overal protested that "we are all Catholics", although Garnet disagreed with this.
+Dean Overall protested that "we are all Catholics", although Garnet disagreed with this.

 He once again said his prayers, and was then thrown off the ladder.
 Before the executioner could cut him down alive, many in the crowd pulled on his legs, and as a result, Garnet did not suffer the remainder of his grim sentence.
 There was no applause when the executioner held Garnet's heart aloft and said the traditional words, "Behold the heart of a traitor".
 His head was set on a pole on London Bridge, but crowds of onlookers fascinated by its fresh and unblemished appearance eventually forced the government to turn the head upward, so its face was no longer visible.

 The Face in the Straw, from Abbot's Anthologia, 1613.
 Also to be seen in Garnet's portrait.

 A bloodstained straw husk saved from the scene of the execution and said to bear Garnet's image became an object of curiosity.
 It was smuggled out of the country into the possession of the Society of Jesus, before being lost during the French Revolution.
 Another relic from Garnet's role in the Gunpowder Plot is an account of the treasonous activities and subsequent trials titled A True and Perfect Relation of the Whole Proceedings Against the Late Most Barbarous Traitors, Garnet a Jesuit and His Confederates, at least one copy of which is believed to have been bound in Garnet's skin, though this instance of anthropodermic bibliopegy has not been confirmed.